yongler/Peggle-clone/README.md

 2. CirclePHysicsObject and RectanglePhysicsObject inherit from PhsyicsObject.
 3. Board object have their own associated PhysicsObject acting as a wrapper to be process in the GameEngine. i.e. Peg is wrapped with PegPhysicsObject by PeggleGameEngine before passing into GameEngine for processing.

+Persistence is done by `BoardStore` where it encodes and decodes the Board components that conform to `Codable`.
+The BoardStore encodes and saves the list of level names in a file, while saving the board into a file with name specified by user.
+Boardstore also decodes and loads the list of level names, or load a board from file with name specified by user.

 ### ViewModels
 ![image](https://user-images.githubusercontent.com/68801331/221420889-eb894a38-ad49-40b9-ae7d-299a6f1338e9.png)